 Ingredients You Need

-- Carbohydrates (such as dry cereal and puffs)
+- Carbohydrates: Such as dry cereal for kids and baby puffs.

-TIP: This mix doesn’t have to be perfect, but instead consider offering a few different textures and flavors for the kids to mix up.
+TIP: This mix doesn’t have to be perfect; just consider offering a few different textures and flavors for the kids to mix up.

 Step-by-Step Instructions